YOUR RESEARCH, YOUR ARCHIVES

 June 1992; DeKalb Business Monthly, January 1996; January 18-24, 2001; January 25-31, 2001; Newcomer’s Guide, 2005-2006; April 2006

 We have a good set of Atlanta city directories, though not all years are represented.
 They contain a wealth of home and resident information, often listing spouses and occupations.
 The Atlanta city and suburban directories are in a single volume until 1956, when the book became too large and Atlanta was divided into separate city and suburban directories.
 We also have the 1939 DeKalb directory, the only one published, and a selection of 1970s directories for Tucker/Stone Mountain.
-Click on the city directories title above for a PDF document with the dates of the books in our collection.
-You will need a PDF reader to access the document.
+Click on the city directories title above for a list with the dates of the books in our collection.

 Clarkston City News